-Anti-conversion laws exist in nine states: Odisha (1967), Madhya Pradesh (1968), Arunachal Pradesh (1978), Chhattisgarh (2000), Gujarat (2003), Himachal Pradesh (2006/2019), Jharkhand (2017), Uttarakhand (2018), and Uttar Pradesh (2020).
-The anti-conversion law in Arunachal Pradesh has not been fully implemented due to a lack of subsidiary rules; and the state of Rajasthan passed an anti-conversion bill, but it has yet to be signed by the President of India to make it law.
+Anti-conversion laws are in force in twelve out of 28 states (Arunachal Pradesh, Odisha, Madhya Pradesh, Chhattisgarh, Rajasthan, Gujarat, Himachal Pradesh, Jharkhand, Uttarakhand, Uttar Pradesh, Haryana and Karnataka).
 In Tamil Nadu the law was passed but later repealed.
 These laws regulate and limit religious freedom.
-The Article 25 of the Indian Constitution that gives religious freedom itself is subject to public order which has not been defined.
-The sub-clause to Article 25 gives states permission to formulate law to restrict the freedom of religion.
+Article 25 of the Indian Constitution, which gives religious freedom, is itself subject to public order which has not been defined.
+Thus, the subclause to Article 25 gives state authorities permission to formulate laws which restrict the freedom of religion.